omerahmed05/ticket-counter/README.md

 - VIP customers join at the front of the queue.
 - The ticket counter processes customers from the front of the queue.

-Since we are adding and removing at both ends of the queue, this project implements the C++ standard library Deque data structure (double ended queue).
+Since we are adding and removing at both ends of the queue, this project implements the Deque data structure (double ended queue).

 ## Example Run
 ```